 Wherever possible, we encourage children to go home for lunch.
 Students staying for lunch are expected to follow the school wide expectations.
 We expect all students to remain seated while eating, wash up before eating, clean up after themselves and to promptly head out side or to alternative indoor activities for recess when the recess bell is activated.
 Staying at school for lunch is a privilege and not a right.
 If a student has difficulty respecting and meeting lunch hour expectations, this privilege may be withdrawn for a specified period of time.
 At the Junior High-level administration reserves the right to remove the privilege of leaving the school during the lunch hour.
-SAA endeavours to be a peanut free area.
-Students are not to bring items to school that contain peanuts or nuts.

-K- 6
+K-6